Farnooshmo/portfolio/README.md

 # Portfolio App

 Welcome to my portfolio app!
 This project showcases my various projects and serves as a platform to highlight my skills and experiences.
 Whether you're a potential employer or a curious developer, feel free to explore my work and learn more about my journey in the world of web development.
+The project uses Tailwind CSS version 3.3.3.

 ## Technologies Used